Oil Rig Injury Claims Glasgow

 The extraction of oil requires highly specialised equipment and knowledge.
 When such dangerous work is being carried out, there is a very high duty of care expected from employers.
 Oil rig staff must be provided with the proper safety equipment to carry out their role.
 Employers must also ensure that their workers have been adequately trained to perform the tasks asked of them.

 If employers fail in this duty, and their employees suffer an injury as a result, then the law holds them accountable by granting workers the right to pursue personal injury compensation.
+If this has happened to you, speak to our personal injury solicitors today to make a no win, no fee* compensation claim.

 Offshore Helicopter Injuries